al7/SwiftDateExtension/README.md

 ```

 I'm trying to keep this up to date.
-Right now, it's fully compliant to Swift 1.2.
+Right now, it's fully compliant to **Swift 2.0** (on the *features/ios9* branch - as soon as Xcode 7 is out of beta I am publishing an updated podspec).
 Feel free to use this sample however you see fit.
 I hope you find this helpful when venturing through Swift.

 ### How to use